LVHCC Essay Scholarship

-Two scholarships in the amount of $750 will be awarded individually to the winning recipients at the 30th Pacific islander Festival and Ho’olaule’a in September 2022.
-The application form is at the Blue Button at the bottom of this page.
+Two scholarships in the amount of $750 are available and will be awarded individually to the winning recipients at the annual Ho’olaule’a each September.

 All applications and the documents identified will be submitted to the LVHCC Education Committee at 7260 West Azure Drive Suite 140-1052, Las Vegas, NV 89130.
 Use the back of the application if more space is needed.
 The Education Committee will review all application packages submitted and recommend the most qualified applicants deserving of the award.

 All applicants shall have a minimum GPA of 2.5 – 2.7, cumulative unweighted upon (graduation from high school and for the current school year in other learning institutions for all others).